Generic Name: Fosphenytoin sodium

 The molecular weight of Fosphenytoin is 406.24.

-IMPORTANT NOTE: Throughout all Fosphenytoin Sodium Injection, USP product labeling, the amount and concentration of Fosphenytoin are always expressed in terms of phenytoin sodium equivalent (PE).
+IMPORTANT NOTE: Throughout all Fosphenytoin Sodium Injection, USP product labeling, the amount and concentration of Fosphenytoin are always expressed in terms of phenytoin sodium equivalents (PE).
 Fosphenytoin’s weight is expressed as phenytoin sodium equivalents to avoid the need to perform molecular weight-based adjustments when substituting Fosphenytoin for phenytoin or vice versa.
 Care should be taken to ensure that Fosphenytoin Sodium Injection, USP is always prescribed and dispensed in phenytoin sodium equivalents (PE) (see DOSAGE AND ADMINISTRATION).

 Fosphenytoin - Clinical Pharmacology

-Following parenteral administration of Fosphenytoin, Fosphenytoin is converted to the anticonvulsant phenytoin.
+Following parenteral administration of Fosphenytoin sodium injection, Fosphenytoin is converted to the anticonvulsant phenytoin.
 For every mmol of Fosphenytoin administered, one mmol of phenytoin is produced.
 The pharmacological and toxicological effects of Fosphenytoin include those of phenytoin.
 However, the hydrolysis of Fosphenytoin to phenytoin yields two metabolites, phosphate and formaldehyde.
 Formaldehyde is subsequently converted to formate, which is in turn metabolized via a folate dependent mechanism.
 Although phosphate and formaldehyde (formate) have potentially important biological effects, these effects typically occur at concentrations considerably in excess of those obtained when Fosphenytoin sodium injection is administered under conditions of use recommended in this labeling.

 Mechanism of Action